The Importance of Compelling Content

 Communication is the way to go

 Communicating is the best way to learn.
 Communication, whether it be listening and reading, which I consider to be communicating, or speaking, this is the key to learning, but it has to be compelling.
-It has to be of interest and the more compelling, the nicer the voice in your ears, the more you are attracted to the subject, the better you’re going to learn.
+It has to be of interest and the more compelling, the nicer the voice in your ears, the more you are attracted to the subject, the faster you’re going to learn the language.

 So remember Stephen Krashen with his compelling content, it has to be compelling.
 If it’s very compelling content it can be very difficult for you, but you’ll work your way through it.
 So, communicating, but meaningful, compelling communication.